Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis

 where, $A_i$ and $P_i$ correspond to the $i$-th column of $A$ and $P$, respectively.
-It is easy to see that $p(\cdot , P)$ defines a point probability function on the set $\calA^n$.
-We can therefore define the mixed strategy-based voting power measure $V^{MS}: \calP^n \to \R^n$ as follows:
+It is easy to see that $p(\cdot , P)$ defines a discrete probability density function on the set $\calA^n$.
+We can therefore define the mixed strategy-based voting weight measure $V^{MS}: \calP^n \to \R^n$ as follows:

-Here, $V^C$ represents the voting power measure of the classic model defined in \eqref{eq:classicLD}.
+Here, $V^C$ represents the voting weight measure of the classic model defined in \eqref{eq:classicLD}.

-We can easily observe that the voting power measure $V^{MS}$ does not satisfy the delegation property (P2).
+We can easily observe that the voting weight measure $V^{MS}$ does not satisfy the delegation property (P2).
 To demonstrate this, we can consider the example illustrated in Figure \ref{fig:example1}, where the delegation matrices are given by: